 They are a natural part of aging and affect everyone.
 However, many people don't like the appearance of wrinkles and try various means to combat these intruders.
 Do you want to know how proper skincare and prevention can prevent or reduce wrinkles?
 You'll find out everything in the article.

 What Causes Wrinkles?

 Wrinkles are a natural part of the aging process.
 As people age, their skin becomes thinner, drier, and less elastic, which means it's less capable of protecting itself from damage.
 Facial expressions like smiling, frowning, or squinting lead to the development of fine lines and wrinkles at a young age.
 These lines deepen as a person ages.

 The impact of wrinkles varies among individuals of different skin tones due to structural and functional differences in the skin.
 Research suggests that compact dermis is stronger in the skin of Black and Asian individuals, likely providing protection against facial wrinkles.

 Tip: Read the article and discover the secret of hydrating cosmetics with MYRAMAZE®.

 - exposure to ultraviolet (UV) radiation,

 - excessive sun exposure or tanning bed use.

-Here are some ways to prevent or limit their development:
+Some ways to prevent or limit their development:

-- Use sun protection.
+- Use sunscreen.